kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/README.md

 ### Cleanup

-To clean up the POC environment, use the following command:
+To clean up the PoC environment, use the following command:

 ```bash
 ./cleanup.sh
 ```

 ## Reloading configuration of Dapr sidecars

 We need to configure Dapr sidecars in a Kyma Runtime from one central Kyma Control Plane.
 However, Dapr sidecars have an [issue](https://github.com/dapr/dapr/issues/1172) concerning the fact that the whole Pod needs to restart for the configuration to be applied.